When you submit to a DIU solicitation, we'll ask you to include a solution brief. Here's some guidance about what that entails.

 What is a Solution Brief?

-Solution Brief Requirements
+Solution Brief Guidance

 There is no one-size-fits-all way to submit a solution brief.
 We want to keep the barriers to entry low, and companies should feel comfortable reworking existing materials.
 That said, we strongly recommend that Solution Briefs not exceed 5 written pages using 12-point font or 15 briefing slides.
 These limits are not requirements but are strongly recommended.
 Please save your document or brief as a PDF before you include it in your online response to a DIU solicitation.